 -recycling the metals I use

--opting for cultivated diamonds instead of mined diamonds
+-opting for cultivated or reclaimed diamonds instead of mined diamonds

 -supporting local businesses and services